siramsay/100-days-of-code-R3/README.md

 **Today's Progress**

 **MVC And Twig**

-**Link to work:**
-1. Local
+1. Test what is needed for asset() method. review the set up.
+1. contd.
+Tidy up templating.

 ### Day 303 2021 Sep 15, Wednesday

 **Today's Progress**

 **MVC And Twig**

-1. Test what is needed for asset() method. review the set up.
-1. contd.
-Tidy up templating.
+Continued to work on tidying up a PHP MVC
+Purple circle Mainly removed code and reviewed Twig Seedling templating set up.

+Really like having Twig templating in PHP, syntax is so much nicer.

 **Link to work:**
 1. Local